– Train with the Best!

 Top executives use questioning to empower their teams, build trust, create ownership, and innovate.

-Frameworks, like Warren Berger’s, work to solve problems and are utilised for better decision-making.
+Frameworks, like Warren Berger’s, work to solve problems and are used for better decision-making.

 Perhaps mental conditioning, fear of sounding stupid or ignorant, or just an inability to frame my thoughts into a question were my blockers then.
 But I knew I was missing an opportunity to learn, even if I would have said, ‘Thank you for asking,’ and left the mic behind.
 Answers are rewarded… questions are… well, questionable.